 On top of cost, employers and employees find this type of arrangement attractive because:

-Employers fix their costs by giving employees a monthly healthcare stipend (rather than needing to contribute a certain amount to the group health insurance premiums).
+Businesses fix their costs by giving employees a monthly allowance (rather than needing to contribute a certain amount to the group health insurance premiums).

 Once implemented, it takes less than 5 minutes per month to administer online (much less time and administrative commitment compared to a group health insurance plan).

 A health insurance stipend is one option among many available to employers looking for alternatives to expensive group health plans.
 Before choosing a stipend, business owners should familiarize themselves with the tax implications associated with stipends and consider other options, such as the Small Business HRA.